evairzheng/evairzheng.github.io/_pages/about.md

 <!-- # Short Bio -->

 I am Yiwei Zheng (郑义威).
-I joined as a PhD student at the University of Texas at Dallas in fall 2025.
+I joined as a Ph.D. student at the University of Texas at Dallas in fall 2025.
 <i style="color: red">Prospective and potential cooperations are highly welcome!</i>

 <!-- Currently, <i style="color: red">I am looking for a Ph.D. position in the interface between OM & IS and OM & Marketing</i>. -->

 My primary research interests are supply chain management and online platform operations.
 I focus on problems concerning information asymmetry, especially in demand information sharing.
-I use Microeconomics, Game Theory, and Theory of Industrial Organization to build theoretic models and acquire managerial implications.
+I use Microeconomics, Game Theory, and Theory of Industrial Organization to build theoretic models and to acquire managerial implications.

+> "By your endurance, gain your lives."
+(Luke 21:19)
+>
+> "The one who endures to the end, he will be saved."
+(Matthew 24:13)

 ## 🎓 Education